 Damage to peripheral nerves secondary to radiation is a rare but significant complication of treatment.
 Plexopathies are most often described in the brachial or lumbosacral plexus, and include three distinct clinical syndromes: a reversible or transient plexopathy, a classic delayed, progressive radiation injury/fibrosis, and an acute ischemic plexopathy .
 In addition, radiation-induced cranial nerve injury has been reported, generally at doses exceeding 60 Gy .

 The complications that can occur following irradiation of peripheral nerves will be reviewed here.
 Other relevant topics include:

-●Complications of cranial irradiation (see "Complications of cranial irradiation")
+●Complications of cranial irradiation (see "Acute complications of cranial irradiation" and "Delayed complications of cranial irradiation")

 ●Complications of spinal cord irradiation (see "Complications of spinal cord irradiation")